idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step01_moose_app.md

 ./moose/scripts/stork.sh Babbler # substitute "Babbler" for some other name, if desired
 ```

-This will create a directory, `~/projects/babbler`, that contains a new MOOSE application.
+This will create a directory `~/projects/babbler` that contains a new MOOSE application.
 The terminal will also prompt the user to initialize the new application as a GitHub repository, which will be discussed in the [#git] section.

 ### Compile the Application Executable id=make